alextanhongpin/react-patterns/README.md

 If you are using Babel or EcmaScript6, you can consider the Object.assign method.
 Note that this will only create a shallow copy.

+###Lifecycle
+- show loading when mounting a component, and remove the loading state after it is mounted or Ajax call is successful
+- Ajax calls are triggered in the componentWillMount lifecycle
+- dispatcher will be registered/subscribed in the componentWillMount, and unregistered/unsubscribe in the componentWillUnmount

 ###Communication between events